 Conclusion

 Lastly, let’s deal with the common myth in the craft world that vinyl shouldn’t be sealed to allow it to “breathe.”
 Some people swear that sealing vinyl stickers on tumblers traps air, leaving bubbles that get worse with time.
-Vinyl is a non-porous synthetic material that doesn’t need breathing.
-In fact, a proper sealant prevents bubbling and deterioration of the vinyl when exposed to environmental factors.

 There is no one-size-fits-all sealant.
-Your choice depends on your project, availability of products, and preference.
+Your choice depends on your project, the availability of products, and your preference.
 Different projects and designs call for different sealers.
 For example, if you are designing your tumbler to gift someone, you might want to add some fancy glitters to enhance the look, so your go-to sealant would be epoxy.

 Now that your question on how to seal vinyl decals on tumblers is answered and you are bound to make quality seals, experiment with different sealants and designs to find one that gratifies you best.